Morning, Thursday, 9th May 2019

 THIS EVENT IS CPD CERTIFIED

 This conference focuses on priorities for energy security in the UK ahead of the planned Government energy white paper due for release this summer.

-Delegates will discuss the future of the Capacity Market (CM) in light of the Court of Justice of the European Union ruling suspending the CM for violating state aid regulations and with the Commission expected to publish an Opening Decision on the Capacity Market investigation early this year, with their final decision following later in the year.
+Delegates will discuss the future of the Capacity Market (CM) in light of the Court of Justice of the European Union ruling suspending the CM for violating state aid regulations.

-With the subsequent consultation on Technical Amendments to the CM - which include plans for a top-up auction during the summer of 2019, attendees will also assess how best to provide certainty to those involved in the CM, with some energy companies issuing profit warnings linked to the suspension.
+With the subsequent consultation on Technical Amendments to the CM - which include plans for a top-up auction during the summer of 2019 - attendees will also assess how best to provide certainty to those involved in the CM, with some energy companies issuing profit warnings linked to the suspension.

-Also, against the backdrop of the wider review into the CM expected for publication later this year - aimed at ensuring that it remains fit for the future - the seminar will also assess what role the CM should have in future, and what more is needed from policy to support cost-effective energy security and the development of energy markets across the UK.
+Against the backdrop of the wider review into the CM expected for publication later this year - aimed at ensuring that it remains fit for the future - the seminar will also assess what role the CM should have in future, and what more is needed from policy to support cost-effective energy security and the development of energy markets across the UK.